 Professor Catherine WalsheProfessor, Head of Department

 My research expertise is in palliative and end of life care.
 I have two main research interests: the way that palliative care is provided especially within primary and community care settings; and the experience of symptoms at the end of life.
-I am currently engaged in projects examining the effectiveness of social action projects on quality of life at the end of life (2014-2016), peer mentors for those with advanced cancer (2015-2018), a trial of NAMASTE care (2016-2019) an evaluation of Cottage Hospice (2016-2019), and evaluating an Age UK end-of-life care service (2017-19) .
+Current or recent projects include thsoe examining the effectiveness of social action projects on quality of life at the end of life (2014-2016), peer mentors for those with advanced cancer (2015-2018), a trial of NAMASTE care (2016-2019) an evaluation of Cottage Hospice (2016-2019), evaluating an Age UK end-of-life care service (2017-19), evaluations of Macmillan Cancer Support services (2018-21), and implementing care planning for people with dementia (2019-21) .
 I am also interested in research methods and dissemination, and edit the journal 'Palliative Medicine'.

 - ALTER: evaluating a novel end-of-life care service provided by Age UK (funded by Age UK) with Profs Nancy Preston and Sheila Payne.

 - NAMASTE CARE TRIAL: investigating the feasibilty of conducting a trial of Namaste Care with people with advanced dementia in nursing care homes (funded by NIHR HTA) with Prof Katherine Froggatt (PI) and colleagues from Hertfordshire, Liverpool, Bristol.

 - CHECC: investigating a new model of cottage hospice care with Hospice in the Weald. with Dr Sean Hughes (PI), Dr Mary Turner and Dr Helen Barnes.